-The role of analytics in the security landscape is to help answer three simple questions: what’s on my network, what is it doing, and should it be?
+The role of analytics in the security landscape is to help answer three simple questions: what’s on my network, what is it doing, and should it be doing that?
 To answer those questions, we first must address foundational issues.
 Can you name the assets you are defending?
 To answer this question, you must have an accurate inventory.

 Our second use case is enabling dynamic inventory by leveraging meta data about the agents streaming telemetry to the central database.
 To supplement my presentation, I included some sample code which generates a dynamic inventory for Ansible Tower.
 From this dynamic, accurate inventory, along with the associated asset tags, the network engineer and Linux administrators can more effectively manage the compute resources in their multicloud network.

 The central database is Cisco Tetration Analytics.
 There are two means of enforcing a security policy derived from analysis of the telemetry data: using the agents installed on the workloads and using network resources, firewalls, routers, switches and load balancers.
 Tetration has a new feature called Network Policy Publisher, which “publishes” network policy to a message bus, allowing northbound applications to subscribe to, and retrieve, the published policies.

 I provided sample code which can be initiated using Ansible Tower to retrieve these messages and inject them into automation playbooks.
 Once the policy is exposed to an Ansible playbook, Ansible modules can be invoked to configure the policy on a broad range of networking devices.

 The goal of this presentation is to understand how Ansible Tower can be used as a tool to implement a security policy on network devices while envisioning the network and compute resources as one software system.

 The three Ansible Tower use case examples are: